openmrv/MRV/Formatted/Modules_2/change_detection_basics_v2.md

   stage: Change Detection
 ---

-# 2.1 Basics of Change Detection methods
+# Basics of Change Detection methods

 ## 1 Background

 The goal of image-based change detection is to identify and map when and where interesting changes happen on the Earth's surface.
-The methods described in the following sections of this module (LandTrendr, CCDC, and CODED) all rely on a simple principle to do this: Change on the surface is expected to cause a change in the spectral reflectance that is distinct enough that it can be captured by an algorithm.
+The methods described here on OpenMRV under process "Change detection" and tools "GEE", "LandTrendr", "CCDC", and "CODED" all rely on a simple principle to do this: Change on the surface is expected to cause a change in the spectral reflectance that is distinct enough that it can be captured by an algorithm.

 Implicit in the goal of change detection are several issues that users should consider as they embark on a change detection exercise.